blender-visual-investigation/knowledge-base/docs/3D/5-what-is-a-3d-model.md

 Now that you understand what makes a mesh work, explore:

-- [Modeling Paradigms & Workflows](./4-modeling-paradigms-workflows/) — Different approaches to creating geometry
 - [Camera & Perspective](./6-camera-and-perspective.md) — How we view and capture 3D scenes
-- [File Formats](./5-file-types.md) — Exporting and sharing your work
+- [File Formats](./7-file-types.md) — Exporting and sharing your work
+- [The Case for Polygonal Modeling](../modeling/1-case-for-polygonal.md) — Why we focus on polygonal workflows